icl-utk-edu/papi/src/components/rocm/README.md

 * For AMD devices older than the AMD Instinct MI300A, PAPI should not be configured with both `rocm` and `rocp_sdk`.

+* For ROCm >= 6.2.0, the environment variable `AQLPROFILE_READ_API` should be set to 0 for intercept mode and 1 (or unset) for sampling mode.
+  Otherwise, counter values in intercept mode will return 0.
+See PAPI Issue #457 for more details.

 * PAPI may read zeros for many events if rocprofiler environment variables are not exported and HIP functions are executed by the user before the user executes PAPI\_library\_init().